1. What are they and what are they used for?

 FAQ 12 EGT Point 11.10 _ FAQ 29 Point 10.png

-1. When a new user joins, add him to the corresponding mailbox according to the tasks he will have to perform:
+10. When a new user joins, add them to the corresponding mailbox according to the tasks they will need to perform: